← All workflows

 1. 1.
 Upload site reconnaissance data, regulatory database results, historical sources, and interview notes

 3. 3.
-Review the fully structured Phase I ESA report, verify findings, and customize conclusions
+Review the drafted Phase I ESA report, REC classifications, and data gap analysis

 4. 4.
 Export the finalized report in your preferred format (DOCX, PDF)